-Students in the building after 3:10 p.m. weekdays must be in a scheduled, supervised activity by a Sacred Heart staff member, or paid employee.
+Middle School/High School students in the building after 3:10 p.m. weekdays must be in a scheduled, supervised activity by a Sacred Heart staff member, or paid employee.
 Once the activity has ended, students must leave the building and not return.
 Unattended students will be required to leave the building.